We receive a great deal of questions from first time gold and silver buyers. So we thought it worthwhile to put them all into the one place…

 Bullion is shipped via courier fully insured right up until you or someone at your delivery address signs for it.

-The courier doesn’t know the contents of the package (it is plain) and also the package goes from the supplier to the depot first and then is delivered to you by a different courier to help ensure they don’t know the contents.
+The courier doesn’t know the contents of the package (it is plain).
+Also the package goes from the supplier to the depot first.
+It is then delivered to you by a different courier to help ensure they don’t know the contents.

 We’ve actually answered this in an article or 2 before… PAMP Suisse Gold / Silver vs Local NZ Gold / Silver: Which Should I Buy?
 And here… NZ Gold Coins (and Silver Coins) or NZ Gold Bars (and Silver Bars): Which Should I Buy?

-Yes – you’ll pay more than the spot price when you buy and less than it when you sell it back (unless you sold on say Trademe or privately you could get more than spot price then.
+Yes – you’ll pay more than the spot price when you buy and less than it when you sell it back (unless you sold on say Trademe or privately you could get more than spot price then).
 Have a look at our FAQ page – the last question answers this one.
 And there might be some other useful information on there for you too.

 There are a number of options available.
 We detail a couple of the most common ones here on our Gold and Silver Storage page.

 Yes, it applies to them regardless of the form – as long as purity is: • gold not less than 99.5% • silver not less than 99.9 From the IRD website covering GST exemptions:

 http://www.ird.govt.nz/gst/additional-calcs/calc-spec-supplies/calc-exempt/#gsp Supply of fine metals Fine metal is any form of:

 - gold with a fineness of not less than 99.5%